 The old king didn't exactly share in her enthusiasm.
 Instead, he looked slightly alarmed.

 "But Ella, Roxas and Axel are both boys.
-Don't you think that might be viewed as a little odd?
-And what's more, who are we to force them together before they've even met one another?"
-It was true that the king himself had been betrothed at a young age, and while he had grown to love his queen as both a friend and lover over time, he was not particularly fond with that age-old custom.
+Don't you think that might be viewed as a little odd?"In truth, that was more of a side concern.
+The king himself had been betrothed at a young age, and while he had grown to love his queen as both a friend and lover over time, he was not particularly fond with that archaic custom.
+In his mind, he would only use it when in dire straights, or when an alliance by marriage was too beneficial to overlook.

 "Oh, posh!"
 Queen Ella replied, dismissing his fears with the wave of her hand.
 "Same sex marriages are quite common in the outer kingdoms these days, Lucas.
 Love knows no boundaries, you know!
 And further, if two rulers make a good example of such a marriage to the people then they can pave the way for acceptance and tolerance for all couples!
 Don't you think so?"